AanshSamyani/Simulcra-LLama/README.md

 Note that you will want to replace `<step-count>` above with an integer indicating the number of game steps you want to simulate.
 For instance, if you want to simulate 100 game steps, you should input `run 100`.
 One game step represents 10 seconds in the game.

-Your simulation should be running, and you will see the agents moving on the map in your browser.
+Your simulation should be running (Note that it takes a lot of time for the backend to load correctly so please wait), and you will see the agents moving on the map in your browser.
 Once the simulation finishes running, the "Enter option" prompt will re-appear.
 At this point, you can simulate more steps by re-entering the run command with your desired game steps, exit the simulation without saving by typing `exit`, or save and exit by typing `fin`.

 The saved simulation can be accessed the next time you run the simulation server by providing the name of your simulation as the forked simulation.
 This will allow you to restart your simulation from the point where you left off.